 ImageMath scripts

 In the previous section, we have seen the building blocks of ImageMath, which permit computation of new images.
 Scripts go beyond this by combining these into a powerful tool to generate images.
 As an illustration, let’s look at this script which will let us generate an Helium image.
 Helium image processing is complicated, because the Helium ray is very dim and the software cannot find it in the image.
 Therefore, we can use a technique which consists of taking a larger capture window which includes a dark ray, then by determining by how many pixels the helium ray is shifted from that line, we can reconstruct an image.
-Even so, the work is not finished, since it’s an extremely low constrast ray, so we have to substract the continuum value.
+Even so, the work is not finished, since it’s an extremely low contrast ray, so we have to substract the continuum value.
 Producing such images is quite cumbersome but can be simplified to the extreme with ImageMath:

 [params]